-Both centers are open Monday through Friday from 7:30 a.m. to 5:30 p.m. during fall and spring semesters.
+The center is open Monday through Friday from 7:30 a.m. to 5:30 p.m. during fall and spring semesters.
 In addition to our full day child care services, we also offer a 3-hour/day morning and afternoon preschool program,operating August through May.

 Who may attend?

 We welcome children from 18 months through 5 years of age.
 We proudly serve MSJC students, faculty, staff and local community members.
 Our MSJC student parents receive priority enrollment, however all families are welcome and encouraged to apply.
-For more information, please call the centers.
+For more information, please call the center.

 Who works with the children?